microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-4/solution.md

 ![image](./img/mh-ch4-screenshot-48.png)

-Now you are able to add a VM using the MABS protection agent which you installed in the Hyper-v host or add a server that you have already installed the MABS protection agent for it.
+Now that the MABS protection agent is installed both in the Hyper-v host and a windows server, you can protect the VMs located in the Hyper-v host or the server on which you installed the protection agent independently.

 ![image](./img/mh-ch4-screenshot-49.png)